yaybu/yay/docs/language.rst

 Extending Lists
 ~~~~~~~~~~~~~~~

-If you were to speficy resources twice in the same file, or indeed across
+If you were to specify resources twice in the same file, or indeed across
 multiple files, the most recently specified one would win::

     resources: